-St Louis style of barbecue is characterized by grilling and saucing.
+St Louis barbecue is characterized by grilling and saucing.
 Because this sauce contains some sugar, it can burn at higher temperatures.
 Use it only when the meat is cooking over low heat or slather on toward the end of cook time.

 - Apple cider vinegar